 There are multiple entry points to influencer discovery.

 Traackr gives you the ability to search for a type of influencer, using socio-demographic criteria (such as profile information or job title) to hone in on a very specific influencer target.
 A classic example is a mom or a dad influencer, a CEO, a journalist, or people who have affinity to a brand.
 For example, you can enter also your brand as a profile criteria.

 Through Traackr’s search, you are able to search influencer content to find people who are leading any online conversation.

-When you define keywords, Traackr scans the social web to see who is mentioning, how often they mention, and how recently they mention your keywords.
+When you define keywords, hashtags, or brands, Traackr scans the social web to see who is mentioning, how often they mention, and how recently they mention your keywords.
 The better the keywords and phrases you define, the more precise your results will be, therefore being specific is important.